 The main Departmental Bulletin Board is located outside the Department Office, 439 Borlaug Hall.
 There you will find information on departmental and interdepartmental seminars, conferences, and social activities, along with information on scholarships, fellowships, special course information and other pertinent announcements.

-Information regarding available positions is posted on the bulletin board outside 439 Borlaug Hall and in The Profile.
-The information includes various notices of post doctoral and faculty positions available at other institutions.
+Information regarding available positions is posted in The Profile and on the LAAS Job & Internship Board.
+The information includes various notices of postdoc and faculty positions available at other institutions.

 The Department has a Google Calendar with events, seminars, holidays, and other important dates.